spacebeam/core/README.md

     <td>maps</td>
     <td>
         <b>Type:</b> Array of strings<br><br>
         Each round will be played on these maps at random order.
-The value should be the name of the map relative to the maps directory.
+The value should be the name of the map.
     </td>
 </tr>